 Plastic has made quite the reputation for itself.
-Lately plastic and its potentially harmful impact on the environment have been all over the media, from cities banning single-use plastics like Malibu and Brisbane, to huge initiatives to reduce plastic waste, like National Geographic’s “Planet or Plastic”.
+Lately plastic and its potentially harmful impact on the environment have been all over the media, from cities banning single-use plastics, to huge initiatives to reduce plastic waste, like National Geographic’s “Planet or Plastic”.
 While most people seem to agree that plastic is harmful to both humans and the environment (if you’re still unsure check out this article from our partners over at Plastic Pollution Coalition) plastic is still very prevalent in our lives, with more than 300 million tons of plastic produced worldwide each year.

 You might say, well what are we waiting for?
 If plastic is so bad, let’s just stop using it!
 Which sounds great, but in reality, there’s a reason why plastic has become such a popular material.
 Plastic is light, easily shaped, strong, sterile and is also inexpensive and extremely versatile.
 Plastic literally surrounds us, and is used to make products you would never think contain plastic.
 Fabrics such as fleece and nylon, disposable coffee cups (which have plastic lining), and even chewing gum all contain plastic!
 It’s not as easy as you may think to ditch plastic overnight.
-While cutting out every single product with plastic is a great goal, it may be unrealistic for a lot of people at this point.
-But, there are still so many simple ways you can take action now and make an impact!
-I’ve been trying to cut out any easily identifiable plastic products for the past couple months, and will be sharing some tips and things that I’ve found helpful along the way in the next few blog posts, starting in the kitchen!
+While cutting out all single-use plastic products is a great goal, it may be unrealistic for many people at this point.
+But, there are still so many simple ways you can take action and make an impact!
+I’ve been trying to cut out any easily identifiable plastic products for the past couple months, and will be sharing some tips and products that I’ve found helpful along the way in the next few blog posts, starting in the kitchen!

 Tips for cutting out single use plastics in the kitchen:

-Plastic Produce Bags - While you probably already know you should bring your own bags while grocery shopping, and may already have a couple reusable shopping bags lying around (especially since you now have to pay that extra 10 cents in California to get a bag if you don’t) what about the plastic bags that you put produce in?
-Those are typically plastic as well, and have the same harmful impact.
+You probably already know you should bring your own bags while grocery shopping, and may already have a couple reusable shopping bags lying around (especially since you now have to pay that extra 10 cents in California to get a bag if you don’t), but what about the plastic bags that you put produce in?
+These bags are typically plastic as well, and have the same harmful impact.
 I recently bought these reusable mesh bags to put fruits, vegetables, etc. in while shopping, and they’re awesome!
-You can cut out those flimsy plastic bags that are so annoying to open, and these mesh bags help keep your veggies fresh longer because the mesh lets them breathe (leafy greens should still be stored in sealed containers to make them last longer, but these bags work great with pretty much all other produce).
+You can cut out the flimsy plastic bags that are so annoying to open, and these mesh bags help keep your veggies fresh longer because the mesh lets them breathe (leafy greens should still be stored in sealed containers to make them last longer, but these bags work great with pretty much all other produce).
 They have a bunch of other uses as well - you can use them as nut bags if you make your own nut milk and some people even use them to make loose leaf tea and to do delicate laundry!
 They’re under $15, so definitely worth trying out, not only to cut out a single-use plastic, but also because they’re super convenient.

 The caveat here is that you’ll need to make sure you find a grocery store that sells produce that isn’t already packaged in plastic.
-I love Trader Joe’s and get nearly all my groceries there, but one huge downside is that a lot of their produce is pre-wrapped in plastic, and I’ve noticed it also tends to go bad quickly.
-I’ve found alternatives near me that I get my produce at like Whole Foods, Grower’s Direct, and Mother's Market, and I know even some larger grocery stores like Albertson’s have unwrapped produce.
+I love Trader Joe’s and get a lot of my groceries there, but one huge downside is that much of their produce is pre-wrapped in plastic, and I’ve noticed it also tends to go bad quickly.
+I’ve found alternatives near me where I get my produce, like Whole Foods, Grower’s Direct, and Sprouts, and I know even some larger grocery stores like Albertson’s have unwrapped produce.

 One area of sustainability in the kitchen that I’d love to tackle next is composting and being better about recycling correctly.
 Have you had experience with either of these?
 If you have any tips, leave a comment below, I’d love to hear them!